Squatters and unauthorised occupants

 A squatter or unauthorised occupant is someone that lives in a property without permission.

-An unauthorised occupant is a person that stays in the home after a tenancy has ended.
+A person that stays in the home after a tenancy has ended.
 If someone (such as a family member, friend or lodger) lives with a tenant but doesn't leave when the tenancy ends, they may be illegally occupying the property.

-A squatter is someone who enters an empty home and remains there illegally.
+Someone who enters an empty home and remains there illegally.

 'Breaking and entering' is not squatting – it is trespassing.
 The police have powers to remove trespassers immediately – especially if there is evidence of forced entry.